top of page

 What is the Written Requirement?

-This is a 150-500 word story abstract or story excerpt that must be polished and well considered (With correct spelling and grammar).
-This is the only place for our judges to assess your, or your collaborators' writing!
+This is a compelling story abstract or story excerpt that must be polished and well considered (With correct spelling and grammar).
+This is the only place for our judges to assess your, or your collaborators', writing!
 Picture this like the blurb on the back of a novel you love.
 Sell us your story, make us want to read it!

 What is the Portfolio Requirement?